Tutorial: Retrieval-Augmented Generation (RAG)¶

 cot(question="should curly braces appear on their own line?")

-Interestingly, asking for reasoning made the output response
+Interestingly, asking for reasoning can make the output response

 shorter in this case.
 Is this a good thing or a bad thing?
 It depends on what you need: there's no free lunch, but DSPy gives you the tools to experiment with different strategies extremely quickly.